 6. Snacking on Nuts and Dairy

-One of the common mistakes people make is that some people overeat dairy and nuts when they are trying to lose weight.
+One of the common mistakes people make is that overeating dairy and nuts when they are trying to lose weight.
 You may experience weight stalling or even weight gain not because nuts and dairy will kick you out of ketosis but because these foods are calorie-dense and easy to overeat (100 grams of macadamia nuts has over 700 kcal and over 70 grams of fat!)

 There is no reason to avoid non-starchy vegetables such as broccoli, cauliflower, zucchini, bell peppers or fruits like avocado or berries.
 These foods are very high in micronutrients, low in carbs and won't impair your weight loss efforts.